Skip to content

 Step 1: Connect your power meter

-Once this Flow is running, the Overview tab starts showing real data.
+Once power data is flowing, the Overview page starts showing real data.

 Step 2: Set your capacity limit

-• Capacity limit (kW) — your hourly hard cap.
+• Hard cap (kW) — your hourly limit.
 This is the average power level you do not want to exceed within any given hour.
 Set this to match your grid tariff step (effekttrinn), for example 5 kW or 8 kW.

-• Soft margin (kW) — a buffer below the hard cap.
+• Safety margin (kW) — a buffer below the hard cap.
 PELS starts turning things down before you actually hit the limit.
-A margin of 0.3–0.5 kW is a reasonable starting point.
+A margin of 0.3-0.5 kW is a reasonable starting point.

 TIP

-Enable Dry run in the Devices tab while you are getting started.
+Enable Simulation mode in Settings > Simulation mode while you are getting started.
 PELS will calculate what it would do without actually controlling any devices.
 This lets you verify the setup is sensible before giving PELS real control.

 Step 3: Choose which devices PELS controls

-Go to the Devices tab.
+Go to Settings > Devices.
 For each device you want PELS to manage, configure:

 ManagedPELS includes the device in its planning.
 Unmanaged devices are treated as background load.

-CAP (Capacity)PELS is allowed to turn this device down or off to stay within your capacity limit.
+LimitPELS is allowed to lower or turn this device off to stay within your hard cap.

 Good first candidates are water heaters, floor heating, panel heaters, and ventilation — devices that use a lot of power but can tolerate being turned down for a while.